-The Grid casing offers plenty of protection from sharp sidewall slashing rocks, and the tire maintains purchase on slippery roots and rocks.
+The Grid casing offers plenty of protection from sharp sidewall-slashing rocks, and the tire maintains purchase on slippery roots.
 When the trail does dry out, the tall knobs squirm under pressure, particularly on tarmac transfer sections.

-At £42 / $60 / AU$60 it's reasonably priced and offers the same or better slop performance as tires that are double the cost.
+At $60 / £42, it's reasonably priced and offers the same or better slop performance as tires that are double the cost.

 Hutchinson's DZO is pegged for when the conditions are truly torrential, with massive spikes offering velcro-like traction when the dirt is in a colloidal suspension — mud.

-The casing is supple taking care of the square edges despite its modest air volume and allows the aggressive tread to track the ground.
-With super-soft shoulder blocks and harder centre tread, the pattern provides support on either side of the wide shoulders while the base tread is totally smooth to limit the amount of mud that can grab on.
+The casing is supple, taking care of the square edges despite its modest air volume and allows the aggressive tread to track the ground.
+With super-soft shoulder blocks and harder center tread, the pattern provides support on either side of the wide shoulders while the base tread is totally smooth to limit the amount of mud that can grab on.